2025 Russia–United States summit: Aftermath

 Following the meeting, Trump and Rubio downplayed the chances of increasing sanctions on Russia.
 On August 17, Trump said that responsibility for peace fell on Zelenskyy, while saying that Ukraine should not regain Crimea or join NATO.
 On August 18 numerous European leaders arrived at the White House for what the BBC said amounted to a wartime summit.

 A summit between Trump and Zelenskyy at the White House was held on August 18.
 Prior to this summit, EU leaders met with Zelenskyy at the Ukrainian embassy in Washington, D.C.

 Steve Witkoff said that Putin agreed that the US could provide NATO-like protection to Ukraine.
 Ukrainian President Zelenskyy welcomed the United States' pledge to provide security guarantees to Ukraine.
 Russian Foreign Minister Sergei Lavrov demanded that Russia be included in any future security guarantee, which the Financial Times said would give it an effective veto over defence of Ukraine.

 During the meeting, Putin reportedly offered to end the war if Ukraine ceded all of Donbas to Russia, but Zelenskyy rejected territorial concessions.

 In August 2025, U.S.-Russia relations showed signs of renewal after Presidents Trump and Putin met in Alaska and voiced interest in economic cooperation.
 According to a The Wall Street Journal report, ExxonMobil and Rosneft held "secret talks" to restart joint operations at Sakhalin-1, tied to Ukraine peace talks.
 Exxon CEO Darren Woods held direct talks with Trump at the White House and received a "sympathetic hearing" regarding the company's return to Russia.

 In September 2025, Trump changed his position and took a more pro-Ukrainian stance.

-In October 2025 Deputy Foreign Minister of Russia Sergey Ryabkov said that "The powerful momentum of Anchorage [summit] in favor of agreements has been largely exhausted by the efforts of opponents and the efforts of supporters of the "war to the last Ukrainian" [strategy] among Europeans.", de facto stating the failure of negotiations.
+In October 2025 Deputy Foreign Minister of Russia Sergey Ryabkov said that "The powerful momentum of Anchorage [summit] in favor of agreements has been largely exhausted by the efforts of opponents and the efforts of supporters of the "war to the last Ukrainian" [strategy] among Europeans", de facto stating the failure of negotiations.

-On 19 November 2025, Axios reported that Witkoff had discussed a new draft 28-point U.S. peace plan with Russian envoy Kirill Dmitriev in Miami over three days 24 to 26 October.
-The plan is a wide framework encompassing security guarantees, security in Europe, and future Russia–U.S. relations, based on the principles discussed in the Alaska summit.
+On November 19, 2025, Axios reported that Witkoff had discussed a new draft 28-point U.S. peace plan with Russian envoy Kirill Dmitriev in Miami over three days October 24 to 26.
+The plan was a wide framework encompassing security guarantees, security in Europe, and future Russia–U.S. relations, based on the principles discussed in the Alaska summit.

+The "spirit of Anchorage" emerged as diplomatic slogan used mainly by Russian officials to signify the common understandings that - according to Dmitry Peskov - were achieved at this meeting and could advance the peace process.
+However, by mid 2026, after no peace agreement had been achieved, Putin's foreign policy aide Yuri Ushakov distanced himself from it, stating that "I have never used that phrase."